China–Russia border: Border management

 As with many other international borders, a bilateral treaty exists concerning the physical modalities of managing the China–Russia border.
 The currently valid agreement was signed in Beijing in 2006.

 The treaty requires the two states to clear trees in a 15 m-wide strip along the border (i.e. within 7.5 m from the border line on each side of it) (Article 6).

 Civil navigation is allowed on the border rivers and lakes, provided the vessels of each country stay on the appropriate side of the dividing line (Article 9); similar rules apply to fishing in these waters (Article 10).

 Each country's authorities will carry out appropriate measures to prevent grazing livestock from crossing into the other country and will endeavor to apprehend and return any livestock that wanders onto their territory from across the border (Article 17).
 Hunting using firearms is prohibited within 1000 m from the borderline; hunters are prohibited from crossing the border in pursuit of a wounded animal (Article 19).

 Detained illegal border crossers are supposed to be normally returned to their country of origin within 7 days from their apprehension (Article 34).

 Border crossings

+Eastern section

+A list of ports-of-entry on the eastern section is provided by China Association of Port-of-entry: